 If you’re stuck in a relationship with an abusive person, whoever they are in your life, and they keep promising to change.
-As most people do, you cling onto the hope they will change, because of those intermittent reinforcements of their idealisation stages, and their future faking.
+As most people do, you cling onto the hope they will change because of those intermittent reinforcements of their idealisation stages and their future faking.
 Or you’ve got out, and because you are possibly trauma bonded, you want them back.
-You can become trauma bonded to an ex-partner, friends, parents, etc., When they come back with the hoover, all the false promises of change, you might think they’re not that bad?.
+You can become trauma bonded to an ex-partner, friends, parents, etc. When they come back with the hoover, all the false promises of change, you might think they’re not that bad?.
 Here are a few reasons to remind you why you’ll never be able to make it work with a narcissist.

 Nothing about their idealisation stage is real; it’s all an illusion, it’s all manipulation.
-It’s all to hook you in and keep you trapped, they treat you better than anyone has ever treated you, everything is perfect, and you believe you’ve met the one, your one true love, your soulmate, and you’re living the fairy tale dream.
+It’s all to hook you in and keep you trapped.
+They treat you better than anyone has ever treated you, everything is perfect, and you believe you’ve met the one, your one true love, your soulmate, and you’re living the fairy tale dream.
 Unfortunately, none of that is real.
-They’ve mirrored everything about you, all your loves all your hates, you fell in love with you, and you can leave the narcissist be, rebuild yourself and fall in love with you again.
+They’ve mirrored everything about you, all your loves, all your hates, you fell in love with you, and you can leave the narcissist be, rebuild yourself and fall in love with you again.

 Narcissists lead to believe they have learned from their behaviour know they have hurt you.
 They shall be kinder towards you.
 Unfortunately, whenever they come playing nice, it’s only because they want something from you.

-With parents, neighbours, friends, people in your workplace, or your child’s narcissistic parent, depending on how toxic they are, how well you know yourself, you can try using level up, limited contact, grey rock, when they act nice to give them attention, ( not too much.) when they are spitefully towards you provide them with nothing other than Grey Rock.
+With parents, neighbours, friends, people in your workplace, or your child’s narcissistic parent, depending on how toxic they are, how well you know yourself, you can try using level up, limited contact, grey rock, when they act nice to the attention, ( not too much.) when they are spitefully towards you provide them with nothing other than Grey Rock.

-A narcissist learns everything they can about you and feeds you a false reality, letting you see and believe everything you want to see and believe, they use all your strengths, insecurities and vulnerabilities against you, you have to know yourself so well, that they can no longer use you against you.
+A narcissist learns everything they can about you and feeds you a false reality, letting you see and believe everything you want to see and believe.
+They use all your strengths, insecurities and vulnerabilities against you.
+You have to know yourself so well that they can no longer use you against you.

 Narcissistic people have two faces the admiration face, when they treat you so well, to gain positive attention from you, and you live that reality when they treat you well.
-Yet, they have the envious face, when they are jealous of you, and treat you so wrong, invalidate you, devalue you, to pull you down, hurt you, stop you achieving, stop you living your life for you, this is who they are, just because someone can treat you right one minute doesn’t entitle them to treat you wrong the next.
+Yet, they have the envious face, when they are jealous of you, and treat you so wrong, invalidate you, devalue you, to put you down, to sabotage you, hurt you, stop you from achieving, stop you living your life for you, this is who they are, just because someone can treat you right one minute doesn’t entitle them to treat you wrong the next.
 As hard as it is to start, you don’t have to put up with their hurtful, toxic behaviours towards you.

-As soon as they believe they’ve got you hooked enough you’ll do anything to keep them happy, they change, like nothing you do will ever be good enough, you might get something right for a day, a week or a month, then they’ll change the rules on you, and you’ll get it oh so wrong again.
+As soon as they believe they’ve got you hooked enough, you’ll do anything to keep them happy, they change, like nothing you do will ever be good enough, you might get something right for a day, a week or a month, then they’ll change the rules on you, and you’ll get it oh so wrong again.
 You can not keep a narcissist happy.
 They cannot make themselves happy.
 When you try time and time again to get it right, to keep them happy, your mental and physical health deteriorates, and you get sick and tired.

-While trying to please them, with all their manipulation and gaslighting, you slowly lose who you are, your boundaries, your self worth, your dignity and your respect, you start walking on eggshells, blaming yourself, through the words that the narcissist has drip-fed your mind, yet because you think it’s your fault.
+While trying to please them, with all their manipulation and gaslighting, you slowly lose who you are, your boundaries, your self worth, your dignity and your respect.
+You start walking on eggshells, blaming yourself, through the words that the narcissist has drip-fed your mind, yet because you think it’s your fault.
 You want the person you met back.
 You wish your parents would be proud of you, an easy life at work, you feel that you can not walk away from that childhood friend, you try time and time again to please them.
 They’ll even bring that idealisation stage back in for a while to keep you further confused while they slowly devalue you.
 Every time you think you’ve worked it out, they change the game again.